Product

 Limitations

 The framework models retrieval behavior, not retrieval outcomes.
 The explanation framework represents what a complete explanation ideally requires.
 A structurally complete page is not guaranteed to be cited.
+The Decoy Study is our first controlled measurement of how filling flagged gaps changes AI retrieval.
+Across 40 third-party pages, filling gaps selected by ContentGrapher's recommendations outperformed random structural addition by 11 percentage points on pages with five or more flagged gaps.

 Anchor misidentification propagates through both outputs.
 If the primary subject is misidentified, the observed map and explanation framework are built around the wrong topic.
 ContentGrapher surfaces the detected anchor and allows correction before analysis continues.